 With my degree at Keele University, piano lessons with the wonderful Tatyana Iskandarova guided me towards Russian and twentieth-century music.
 From playing these works, my interests slowly steered away from performance towards musicological research, especially in analysis and history.
 I completed a Masters in piano performance at Keele, before moving to Manchester for my PhD, under supervision of Professor David Fanning.
 Again, none of my higher education degrees would have been possible without the generous grants and funding channels that I was lucky enough to receive (and which current political actions threaten).

 Since then, I have been immersed in my research interests, including Soviet composers like Mieczysław Weinberg and Dmitri Shostakovich, but also Soviet history more generally, and the music of Poland.
 Broader themes in my work include a passion for critical theory, but also music analysis and theory.
-My historical remit covers the 19th-century broadly, but with a special focus of music of the long twentieth-century, and contemporary composition.
+My historical remit covers the 19th-century broadly, but with a special focus of music and politics of the long twentieth-century, and contemporary composition.
 Based on my biography, I also have a special interest in the provision of music education, and the political decisions that inform and limit it.
+I’m passionate about Trade Union politics, and I’m a committee member for the Royal Holloway branch of the Universities and College Union (UCU).
 Outside of music and academic pursuits, I enjoy reading, travelling, and gardening.